vkbo/novelWriter/docs/source/int_started.rst

 * ``pyenchant`` – needed for efficient spell checking (optional).

 PyQt/Qt should be at least 5.2.1, but ideally 5.10 or higher for nearly all features to work.
-Exporting to standard Markdown, for instance, requires PyQt/Qt 5.14.
 Searching using regular expressions requires 5.3, and for full Unicode support, 5.13.
 There is no known minimum version requirement for package ``lxml``, but the code was originally written with 4.2, which is therefore set as the minimum.
 It may work on lower versions.
 You have to test it.

 Optionally, a package can be installed to interface with the Enchant spell checking libaries, but this isn't strictly required.
 If no external spell checking library is available, novelWriter falls